ConEmu/ConEmu.github.io/en/FAQ-1.md

 #### Q. What is a Host key?   {#q-1-6}

-**A.** This is sort of «substitution» for key chosed by user.
+**A.** This is sort of ‘substitution’ for key chosed by user.
 For example you may choose common modifier (from one or more Ctrl/Alt/Shift/Apps) for group of actions.
-Browse «Keys & Macro» page in the Settings dialog.
+Browse ‘Keys & Macro’ page in the Settings dialog.